gmtfonseca/gmtfonseca/README.md

 #### Software Engineer based in Brazil.

-> I'm a curious, methodical and passionate developer who is willing to tackle any problem, regardless of its nature or environment, with code.
+> I'm a curious, methodical and passionate developer who is willing to tackle any problem, regardless of its nature or environment, using code.

 ##### About me